Saurabh Kumar Chaliha: Awards

 Saurabh Kumar Chaliha won the Sahitya Akademi Award in 1974 for his short story collection, Golam.
 In the year 1995, he was also honored with the Assam Valley Literary Award.
 But, the reclusive Chaliha publicly accepted formal recognition only once.
 In one of his award acceptance speeches, he went even further and said, 'I feel like an interloper.'
 Writing under a pseudonym, he directly came into public limelight only once, when he publicly accepted the Assam Valley Literary Award from a corporate body in Guwahati city under full attendance of the media and the public.
 Except for this single instance, Chaliha remained an enigma for his countless admirers all his life.

 Death

 Saurabh Kumar Chaliha was suffering from a respiratory ailment and was admitted to the International Hospital where he had also undergone a minor surgery.
-He breathed his last on 25 June 2011 in International Hospital, Guwahati at 5.40 AM, Saturday at the age of 81.
+He died on 25 June 2011 in International Hospital, Guwahati, at age 81.